 Razer.com

-- Pros: First to get stock, best warranty, exclusive colors
+- Pros: First to receive stock, best warranty, exclusive colorways

 Dell.com (Alienware)